 Our forums are known for attracting strong interest from policymakers and stakeholders.

-This looks no different.
-Places have been reserved by officials from: MHCLG, the Department for Health and Social Care; BEIS, the Cabinet Office and the National Audit Office.
+This one looks no different.
+Places have been reserved by officials from the Department for Health and Social Care; the MHRA; and the Department for International Trade.

 This is a full-scale conference taking place online***